 Retail sales taxes are one of the more transparent ways to collect tax revenue.
 While graduated income tax rates and brackets are complex and confusing to many taxpayers, sales taxes are easier to understand; consumers can see their tax burden printed directly on their receipts.

-California has the highest state-level sales tax rate, at 7.5 percent.
-Five states tie for the second-highest statewide rate, at 7 percent: Indiana, Mississippi, New Jersey, Rhode Island, and Tennessee.
+California has the highest state-level sales tax rate, at 7.25 percent.
+Four states tie for the second-highest statewide rate, at 7 percent: Indiana, Mississippi, Rhode Island, and Tennessee.
 The lowest non-zero, state-level sales tax is in Colorado, which has a rate of 2.9 percent.
 Five states follow with 4 percent rates: Alabama, Georgia, Hawaii, New York, and Wyoming.
 No states changed their statewide sales tax rates since January.

-It must be noted that the border county of Salem County, New Jersey, is exempt from collecting the 7 percent statewide sales tax and instead collects a 3.5 percent local tax, a policy designed to help local retailers compete with neighboring Delaware, which foregoes a sales tax.
+It must be noted that the border county of Salem County, New Jersey, is exempt from collecting the 6.875 percent statewide sales tax and instead collects a 3.4375 percent (half-rate) tax, a policy designed to help local retailers compete with neighboring Delaware, which foregoes a sales tax.
 We represent this anomaly as a negative 0.03 percent statewide average local rate (adjusting for population as described in the methodology section below), and the combined rate reflects this subtraction.
-Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 7 percent statewide rate is uncompetitive with neighboring Delaware, which has no sales tax.
+Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 6.875 percent statewide rate is uncompetitive with neighboring Delaware, which has no sales tax.

 |State||State Tax Rate||Rank||Avg.
 Local Tax Rate (a)||Combined Rate||Combined Rank||Max Local Tax Rate|

 |New Jersey (e)||6.875%||5||-0.03%||6.85%||26||3.4375%|